Director of Library and Information Services/Professor of Law

 Professor Harayda obtained his Bachelors and Masters of Science degree (where he was a graduate summa cum laude) from Southern Connecticut State University.
 He is also a 2006 graduate of the Massachusetts School of Law.
 In 2009, he earned a masters in Library and Information Science from Simmons College, where he was a National Honor Society member (Beta Phi Mu).

-Currently, Professor Harayda is the Director of Information Technology at the Massachusetts School of Law.
-He is also currently teaching Case Prep and Factual Investigation.
-He also coaches the Massachusetts School of Law Black Law Student Association (BLSA) and the American Association for Justice (AAJ) Trial Advocacy Team.
+Previously, Professor Harayda was the Director of Information Technology at the Massachusetts School of Law.
+He is now currently teaching Case Prep and Factual Investigation.
+He also coaches the Massachusetts School of Law Black Law Student Association (BLSA) and the American Association for Justice (AAJ) Trial Advocacy Teams.

 Massachusetts School of Law's mission is to provide an academically rigorous affordable legal education emphasizing ethics, advocacy, leadership, and professional skills.
 MSLAW provides an accessible and affordable legal education to tomorrow’s leaders in law, business, and technology who seek to contribute to their communities as advocates, lawyers, and leaders.
 Lawyers have substantial influence in our society and MSLAW prepares its graduates to use that power to help their clients and obtain the societal advancement that a law degree has traditionally provided.

 To accomplish its mission, Massachusetts School of Law brings together a diverse group of scholars, judges, expert practitioners and other professionals to provide individuals from all backgrounds a rigorous, professionally advantageous, affordable legal education so that they can improve their lives and better serve their communities.